-- A. Involve parents in the program, inviting their participation in the development of the plan; - B. Conduct meetings with parents, using flexible scheduling; offering whatever assistance the Academy may be able to give parents to better ensure their attendance at meetings; and provide information on school and parent programs, meetings and other activities to Title I parents in a language and format the parents can understand; - C. At meetings, review and explain the curriculum, means of assessment, and the proficiency levels students are expected to achieve and maintain; - D. Provide opportunities for parents to formulate suggestions, interact and share experiences with other parents, and participate appropriately in the decision-making about the program and revisions in the plan; - E. Involve parents in the planning, review, and improvement of the Title I program; - F. Inform parents about the Academy's performance profiles and their child's individual performance; - G. Assist parents in helping their children to achieve the objectives of the program by ensuring regular attendance; monitoring television-watching; providing adequate time and the proper environment for homework; guiding nutritional and health practices; and the like; - H. Give timely responses to parental questions, concerns, and recommendations; - Provide coordination, technical assistance, and other support necessary to assist Title I staff to develop effective parental participation activities to improve academic achievement; - J. Conduct with parents an annual evaluation of the parental involvement plan, identifying any barriers to greater parental involvement (such as limited English, limited literacy, economic disadvantage, disability, migrant status, etc.) and devising strategies to improve parental involvement;
+- 1. design evidence-based strategies for more effective parental involvement; and, - 2. revise the parent and family engagement policy, if necessary; - F. involve parents in the activities of the Academy's Title I, which may include establishing a parent advisory board that may be charged with developing, revising and reviewing the parent and family engagement policy; - G. provide opportunities for the informed participation of parents and family members (including parents and family members who have limited English proficiency and/or disabilities, and parents and family members of migratory children, including providing information and academy reports in a format, and to the extent practicable in a language, such parents can understand; - H. conduct meetings with parents including provisions for flexible scheduling and assistance to parents to better assure their attendance at meetings; - I. develop agendas for parent meetings to include review and explanation of the curriculum, means of assessments, and the proficiency levels students are expected to achieve and maintain; - J. provide opportunities for parents to formulate suggestions, interact and share experiences with other parents, and participate appropriately in the decision-making about the program and revisions in the plan; - K. involve parents in the planning, review, and improvement of the Title I program; - L. communicate information concerning academy performance profiles and their child's individual performance to parents; - M. assist parents in helping their children in achieving the objectives of the program by such means as ensuring regular attendance, monitoring television-watching, providing adequate time and the proper environment for homework; guiding nutritional and health practices, and the like; - N. provide timely responses to parental questions, concerns, and recommendations; - O. coordinate and provide technical assistance and other support necessary to assist Title I schools to develop effective parent participation activities to improve academic achievement: - P. conduct other activities as appropriate to the Title I plan and State and Federal requirements.